-All organizations that provide non-formal education have in common that they offer adults the opportunity to learn outside the traditional school customs and without aiming at formal qualification or certification.
+All organisations that provide non-formal education have in common that they offer adults the opportunity to learn outside the traditional school customs and without aiming at formal qualification or certification.
 At the same time these institutions are clearly vehicles of learning and sites for educational engagement.

-The predefined output is not essential in non-formal adult education but the learning method and process itself is.
+Not the predefined output is essential in non-formal adult education but the learning method and process itself is.

 In this section we offer a short overview of the most important institutions for non-formal adult education in the Flemish Community.

-We focus on the status and extent of non-formal adult education, we offer background information on the institutions (e.g. funding sources, childcare, fees, etc.) and background data to profile target groups for access strategies.
+In this section we focus on the status and extent if non-formal adult education, we offer background information on the institutions (e.g. funding sources, childcare, fees, etc.) and background data to profile target groups for access strategies.